Jtrnb/AtlasDrifter/Combat.md

 - Barrier cannot be healed by standard healing.
 - Barrier is always dealt damage before Hitpoints, Temporary Hitpoints, Armor, and Defense.
 - Barrier can only take 1 damage at a time, ignoring all extra damage.
+- If you have 5 Barrier and take 10 damage.
+Your Barrier goes down to 4.

 ## Actions:
 ### <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Dice</span>: